bonedaddy/escort/README.md

 # Caveats

-Due to the usage of DEFLATE the powershell script you are compressing and base64 encoding must be a minimum of 45 characters in length, otherwise you should skip the deflate process.
+* Due to the usage of DEFLATE the powershell script you are compressing and base64 encoding must be a minimum of 45 characters in length, otherwise you should skip the deflate process as this will just increase the size of your payload, however this will require modifying `escort.ps1` as it expects a base64 encoded DEFLATE compressed payload.
+* I haven't actually tested if this evades antivirus detection yet, but that will be done shortly.